Luke 3

 [8] Produce therefore fruits worthy of repentance, and begin not to say within yourselves, We have Abraham as our father; for I say to you, that God is able of these stones to raise up children to Abraham.

-This gospel says that John addresses the multitudes with this saying, while the Gospel of Matthew tells us that this saying from John was addressed only to the Pharisees and Sadducees coming to him to be baptized.
-Luke used the term “multitudes” for a reason; this term itself expands wider, and it includes all those groups that consider themselves righteous in the eyes of the Lord.
-As it says in verse 8, they are all children of Abraham because all Jews consider themselves in that way.
-That is why the term “multitudes” is used.
+This gospel tells us that John addressed the multitudes with this saying (see verses 7-8).
+In contrast, the Gospel of Matthew tells us that this saying from John was addressed only to the Pharisees and Sadducees who came to him to be baptized.
+Luke used the term “multitudes” for a reason; this term conveys a broader meaning and includes all those groups that consider themselves righteous in the eyes of the Lord.
+As it says in verse 8, they are all children of Abraham, because all the Jews consider themselves in that way.
+And that is why the term “multitudes” is used.

 “Offspring of vipers.”
-Think of the viper snake itself.
-Their tongues are split in two.
-Those who have acted as vipers, at one moment, are glorifying the Lord and then crucifying the Lord of life.
-These are the offspring of vipers.
+Think of the viper snake itself; its tongue is split in two.
+The ones that have acted as vipers, at one moment they are glorifying the Lord, and then they are crucifying the Lord of life; those are the offspring of the vipers.

 “Who warned you to flee from the wrath to come.”
-The multitudes came to John because they were expecting John to provide the way for them, but he was not the way; he was just the messenger.
+The multitudes have come to John because they were expecting John to provide the way for them, but he is not the way; he is just the messenger.
 But when the way to be saved has come, they have rejected the Lord of life.

 [9] And even now the axe also lies at the root of the trees; every tree therefore producing not good fruit is cut down and cast into the fire.

-This verse gives a general warning to all humans.
-Both men and women should be ready and waiting for the Lord of Life to come soon.
-For all humans, all deeds and thoughts will be accounted for when the final judgment day comes.
+In this verse, John gives a general warning to all humans: both men and women should be ready and waiting for the Lord of Life, who is coming soon.
+The final judgment day will come to all humans, and all their deeds and thoughts will be accounted for.

 [10] And the multitudes asked him, saying, What then shall we do?